SaltyFish123/SaltyFish123.github.io/_posts/2022-06-23-c++_pointer_reference.md

 void f(const T&& param);         // param is an rvalue reference
 ```

 When f is invoked, the type T will be deduced.
-But the form of param’s type declaration isn’t “T&&”, it’s “std::vector<T>&&”.
+But the form of param's type declaration isn't "T&&", it's "std::vector<T>&&".
 That rules out the possibility that param is a universal reference. param is therefore an rvalue reference.
 Even the simple presence of a const qualifier is enough to disqualify a reference from being universal.

 It is similar to the situation that auto is used.
-Variables declared with the type auto&& are universal references because type deduction takes place and they have the correct form (“T&&”).
+Variables declared with the type auto&& are universal references because type deduction takes place and they have the correct form ("T&&").

 We should use std::move() for the rvalue reference and std::forward() for the universal reference.
 So that we can avoid the undefined behaviour if we cast a non movable reference to a rvalue reference with the universal reference.